maxvonage/nexmo-developer/_tutorials/en/conversation/retrieve-conversation-details/generate-a-jwt.md

 ---
 title: Generate a JWT
-description: In this step you learn how to generate a JWT.
+description: In this step you learn how to generate a JWT
 ---

 # Generate a JWT